 Imagine getting a ride to the city, and instead of seeing a sedan driven by someone named Alex or Priya, you see a futuristic Apollo Go AV with AI-driven sensors all over its dashboard.
 This will soon be the new normal for thousands of Uber users in certain cities in Asia and the Middle East.
 It will offer:

-- Lower labor costs, which can translate into more affordable fares.
+- Lower labor costs can translate into more affordable fares.

 - Consistent safety standards, with every vehicle leveraging Baidu’s advanced real-time navigation and obstacle-avoidance AI.